flashbots/suave-geth/README.md

 * `SuaveTransaction`

     A specialized transaction type that encapsulates the result of a confidential computation request.
-It includes the `ConfidentialComputeRequest`, signed by the user, which ensures that the result comes from the expected computor, as the `SuaveTransaction`'s signer must match the `ExecutionNode`.
+It includes the `ConfidentialComputeRequest`, signed by the user, which ensures that the result comes from the expected computor, as the `SuaveTransaction`'s signer must match the `KettleAddress`.

     ```go
     type SuaveTransaction struct {
-        ExecutionNode              common.Address
+        KettleAddress              common.Address
         ConfidentialComputeRequest ConfidentialComputeRecord
         ConfidentialComputeResult  []byte
         /* Execution node's signature fields */